sh3yash/sh3yash/README.md

 ## Featured Projects 🚀

 - **Beauty E-Commerce Platform** - Built with MERN Stack and other libraries.

-- **Plant Disease Recognition System** - AIML project which can detect the disease withing the plant after scanning it **Agriculture Financial Advisor** - Automates the finance related problem related to agriculture or farmers including loans, finances, schemes, personalised consultation etch
+- **Plant Disease Recognition System** - AIML project which can detect the disease withing the plant after scanning it.

+- **Agriculture Financial Advisor** - Automates the finance related problem related to agriculture or farmers including loans, finances, schemes, personalised consultation etc.

 ---